 TMS initiatives have become prevalent as one shipper, Mondelez International, temporarily halted operations in January at its Toledo, Ohio wheat flour mill, because the plant could not secure enough rail cars to carry flour to bakeries.

 It’s certainly high time for shippers to consider purchasing a TMS or planning improvements and upgrades to their current systems.
 In the past, cost and personnel expertise remained the two major concerns regarding TMS initiatives.
-Now, Cloud-based TMS are affordable and easy on shippers’ budgets.
-TMS solution implementation and maintenance complexities have been addressed via technology advancements, and the growth of 3PL and supply chain-specialty consulting firms.
+Now, Cloud-based TMS is affordable and easy on shippers’ budgets.
+TMS solution implementation and maintenance complexities have been addressed via technology advancements and the growth of 3PL and supply chain-specialty consulting firms.
 Simplified implementation methodologies and a competitive market for TMS consultants are making TMS a reality for all sizes of shippers.
-Alternatively, shippers who previously own TMS solutions are looking to reduce their transportation costs by optimizing their network, shipment volumes, route, and by reducing carrier costs, amongest other means.
+Alternatively, shippers who previously own TMS solutions are looking to reduce their transportation costs by optimizing their network, shipment volumes, route, and by reducing carrier costs, amongst other means.

 Supply chain leaders, responsible for managing transportation and carrier portfolios, should consider the recommendations below.

 Improve transportation procurement and operational processes across logistics networks by becoming a preferred shipper to carriers.